Warren's message on corruption and corporations could reshape the 2020 Democratic primary

 Warren's ethics platform also gives her a chance to potentially police individual behavior by rivals.
 Donors are already testing whether they can get away with backing candidates via an allied super PAC that can take unlimited donations.
 Warren's rivals may feel greater pressure to renounce outside support knowing she's there to wave her bill and raise it in a televised debate.

-Also in August, Warren unveiled the Accountable Capitalism Act, a bill that would require large corporations allow workers to elect 40 percent of their board, make it harder for companies to engage in political activity, and would tack on new legal responsibilities toward customers and employees.
+Also in August, Warren unveiled the Accountable Capitalism Act, a bill that would require large corporations to allow workers to elect 40 percent of their board, make it harder for companies to engage in political activity and tack on new legal responsibilities toward customers and employees.

 In a race that could feature multiple billionaires, including former New York City Mayor Michael Bloomberg, the senator is well-positioned to start fights and draw contrasts over corporate influence.
 Whether or not voters name her as their top choice, her reputation within the party makes them more likely to listen to her critiques.